-Actors are well served by the beauty of the mountainous landscape
+Well served by the beauty of mountainous landscapes

-Some people may think this film is important because it gives an American icon, “the Marlboro Man”, a touch of pink but that’s not what it should be reduced to.
-It should primarily be remembered for being such a finely crafted slice of life and for showing director Lee and Ledger at their most persuasive.
+Some people may think this film is important because it gives an American icon, “the Marlboro Man”, a touch of pink, and that’s not a small thing.
+It should also just as well be remembered as a superbly crafted slice of life and for showing director Lee and Ledger at their most persuasive.

 Brokeback Mountain 2005-U.S. 134 min.
 Color.
 Produced by James Schamus, Diana Ossana.
 Directed by Ang Lee.
 Screenplay: Larry McMurtry, Diana Ossana.
 Novella: E. Annie Proulx.
 Cinematography: Rodrigo Prieto.
 Music: Gustavo Santaolalla.
 Song: ”A Love That Will Never Grow Old” (Gustavo Santaolalla, Bernie Taupin).
 Cast: Heath Ledger (Ennis Del Mar), Jake Gyllenhaal (Jack Twist), Randy Quaid (Joe Aguirre), Michelle Williams, Anne Hathaway, Graham Beckel.

 Trivia: Gus Van Sant and Joel Schumacher allegedly considered directing the film.

 Oscars: Best Director, Adapted Screenplay, Original Score.
 Golden Globes: Best Motion Picture (Drama), Director, Screenplay, Song.
 BAFTA: Best Film, Director, Adapted Screenplay, Supporting Actor (Gyllenhaal).
 Venice: Golden Lion.

 Quote: “I wish I knew how to quit you.”
 (Gyllenhaal to Ledger)